rapid7/insightconnect-workflows/workflows/Blacklist_Malicious_Hashes_with_VirusTotal_and_Carbon_Black_Response/help.md

 # Description

 This workflow automated the process of looking up an associated file hash in VirusTotal from an InsightIDR alert.
 InsightConnect then posts a user response prompt to the security channel in a synopsis of the incident.
-Based upon the details, the incident responder will either dismiss as a false positive or block the file with Carbon Black Response.
+Based upon the details, the incident responder will either dismiss as a false positive or block the file with VMware Carbon Black EDR.

 # Key Features

 * Data enrichment with VirusTotal
-* File blacklist on endpoint with Carbon Black Response
+* File blacklist on endpoint with VMware Carbon Black EDR

 # Requirements

 * InsightConnect License
 * [Slack](https://insightconnect.help.rapid7.com/docs/configure-slack-for-chatops)
-* Carbon Black Response URL and Account Credentials
+* VMware Carbon Black EDR URL and Account Credentials
 * VirusTotal API Key

 # Documentation